bitgreen/bitgreen-node/utilities/README.md

 # Utilities
-- Minter of BITG for Test Net
+- Minter of BBB for Test Net
 - Proxy Claim Server

 # Bitgreen Minter for Test Net
-This programs is an https server where the user can require the transfer of 100 BITG for the TEST NET.
+This programs is an https server where the user can require the transfer of 100 BBB for the TEST NET.

 ## Installation
 - Install [Nodejs](https://nodejs.org)